walsvid/CoordConv/README.md

 # CoordConv

 ![](https://img.shields.io/badge/pytorch-0.4.0-blue.svg) ![](https://img.shields.io/badge/python-3.6.5-brightgreen.svg)

 Pytorch implementation of CoordConv for N-D ConvLayers, and the experiments.

-Reference from the paper "An intriguing failing of convolutional neural networks and the CoordConv solution."
+Reference from the paper: [An intriguing failing of convolutional neural networks and the CoordConv solution](https://arxiv.org/abs/1807.03247)

 Extends the CoordinateChannel concatenation from 2D to 1D and 3D tensors.

 # Requirements

 - pytorch 0.4.0
 - torchvision 0.2.1
 - torchsummary 1.3
 - sklearn 0.19.1

 # Usage

 ```python
 from coordconv import CoordConv1d, CoordConv2d, CoordConv3d